Policy declaration

 Bucher Industries communicates, in accordance with art.
 21 of the UN Guiding Principles (UNGP), how we address the issue of human rights.
 According to our risk analysis, the activities or environment of Bucher Industries do not present risks of severe human rights impacts as defined in art.
 21 of the UNGP.

-In the reporting period, Bucher Industries drafted and implemented a Human Rights Due Diligence Framework (HRDD Framework) and a policy on due diligence obligations in dealings with suppliers that includes the following main steps in accordance with the UNGPs:
+The Bucher Industries Human Rights Due Diligence Framework (HRDD Framework) and a policy on due diligence obligations in dealings with suppliers include the following main steps:

-See section on "Policy declaration"
+See section on Policy declaration

-Together with independent external experts, Bucher Industries conducted a risk assessment in the reporting period that looked at human rights along the value chain, and identified and prioritised potential risks to human rights.
-The prioritised salient human rights are listed in the Bucher Human Rights Statement: the prevention of child labour, forced labour and oppression, as well as occupational health and safety, freedom of association, the right to equality, the right to privacy, fair wages and working conditions, conflict minerals, and bribery and corruption.
-It has generally been established that we do not operate in critical sectors.
-This means that there is a higher likelihood of salient human rights either upstream or downstream in the supply chain, particularly beyond Tier 1 suppliers but a significantly lower likelihood of negative impacts in Bucher Industries’ own operations.
+Together with independent, external experts, Bucher Industries conducted a risk assessment that looked at human rights along the value chain, and identified and prioritised potential risks to human rights.
+The salient human rights we prioritise are listed in the Bucher Human Rights Statement: the prevention of child labour, forced labour and oppression, as well as occupational health and safety, freedom of association, the right to equality, the right to privacy, fair wages and working conditions, conflict minerals, and bribery and corruption.
+It has generally been established that Bucher Industries does not operate in critical sectors.
+This means that there is a higher likelihood of salient human rights either upstream or downstream in the supply chain, particularly beyond Tier 1 suppliers, but a significantly lower likelihood of negative impacts in Bucher Industries’ own operations.

 On the basis of this risk assessment, Bucher Industries has enacted a policy on due diligence obligations in dealings with suppliers.
 This policy, which is binding for the divisions, outlines the responsibilities and processes governing how we identify risks to human rights in the supply chain and bring to an end, prevent or minimise potential violations.
 The due diligence management system specified in this policy sets out the measures and tools (such as risk classification for suppliers, supplier screening and on-site audits, a code of conduct for suppliers and templates for contractual clauses, remedial measures, suspension and termination of supplier relations, monitoring and corrective measures, training).
 It also outlines the internal reporting, ad hoc reporting, documentation, processes with respect to conflict minerals, and the consequences associated with violations of this policy.
 As an early warning mechanism for identifying risks, Bucher Industries provides an online whistleblower system.
-See the section on "Complaints mechanism and remedial action"
+See the section on Complaints mechanism and remedial action

 A human rights roadmap that covers the most important measures, goals and responsibilities has been approved by the board of directors and will be monitored by the Group Compliance Officer.
 The roadmap will be updated and revised annually and as required in order to address potential new risks to human rights and continuously improve Bucher Industries’ HRDD Framework.
-Where possible, prevention and mitigation measures relating to human rights will be integrated into the divisions’ processes, incentive schemes, training programmes, policies, management systems and decisionmaking mechanisms.
+Where possible, prevention and mitigation measures relating to human rights will be integrated into the divisions’ processes, incentive schemes, training programmes, policies, management systems and decision-making mechanisms.